xremap/xremap/doc/use_case_virtual_modifer.md

-# Use normal key a modifier
+# Use normal key as modifier

 To use a normal key like `Capslock` as a modifier it needs to be declared in `virtual_modifiers`, which also means its normal behavior is suppressed.